Ove Hoegh-Guldberg (biologist): In the media

-Ove Hoegh-Guldberg has been featured in the media throughout his career, including two segments on Australian Story, The Heat Of The Moment (2009) and Into Hot Water (2017), and an interview on NPR's All Things Considered.
+Ove Hoegh-Guldberg has been featured in the media throughout his career, including two segments on Australian Story, "The Heat Of The Moment" (2009) and "Into Hot Water" (2017), and an interview on NPR's All Things Considered.
 He maintained a blog called Climate Shifts from 2007 to 2014 and has written articles for not-for-profit media outlet The Conversation.

 Hoegh-Guldberg has received opposition from some climate deniers in the media, notably conservative columnist Andrew Bolt at the Herald Sun.
-Bolt has published a number of columns against Hoegh-Guldberg's predictions.
-Hoegh-Guldberg wrote an article in response in 2011 countering these claims, saying Bolt has made fundamental scientific errors and is deliberately ignoring evidence."
-Another rebuttal of a Bolt blog post was published in 2011, saying "What is more surprising is the numerous occasions that Mr. Bolt engaged in false attributions and misrepresented qualifiers.
-One would expect as a fully-paid member of the chattering class that he would at least have a better level of reading comprehension than what was displayed.
-These mistakes can either be attributed to political partisanship or poor journalism.
-In either case it certainly reduces the trustworthiness of Mr. Bolt."
-The scientific consensus on coral reef bleaching and the effect of climate change is overwhelming, and studies with evidence to the contrary have been found to be flawed.
+Bolt has published a number of columns critical of Hoegh-Guldberg's predictions.
+Hoegh-Guldberg wrote an article in response in 2011 countering Bolt's claims, saying that Bolt had made fundamental scientific errors and had deliberately ignored evidence.
+He also wrote in another blog post "These mistakes can either be attributed to political partisanship or poor journalism."

-In March 2019, Hoegh-Guldberg was named one of the world's top 100 most influential people in climate policy by Apolitical, joining natural historian David Attenborough, Greta Thunberg, former United States of America vice-president Al Gore and many others.
+In March 2019, Hoegh-Guldberg was named one of the world's top 100 most influential people in climate policy by Apolitical, joining natural historian David Attenborough, Greta Thunberg, and former US vice-president Al Gore.

 Personal life

-Ove Hoegh-Guldberg is married to Sophie Dove, and has two children, Chris and Fiona.
-Dove, who he met in 1983 in Los Angeles, has an undergraduate degree in Mathematics and Philosophy from the University of Edinburgh, a PhD in Biological Sciences from University of Sydney, and is now an associate professor at the University of Queensland, also specialising in coral reefs and the impacts of climate change.
+Ove Hoegh-Guldberg married Sophie Dove.
+Dove was as of 2019 an associate professor at the University of Queensland, also specialising in coral reefs and the impacts of climate change.

-Hoegh-Guldberg has worked with David Attenborough, who described him saying "It’s easy enough to imagine the ostrich-like capacity of any of us, when we see something we don’t like to stick our head in the sand… Well, Ove doesn’t do that."
+Hoegh-Guldberg has worked with David Attenborough, who praised his work.